Create your First Production

 Enter your production name, and choose TV Show if you need more than one episode.

-Then you have to fill in technical information, such as the number of FPS, the Ration, and the Resolution.
+Then, you have to fill in technical information, such as the number of FPS, the Ratio, and the Resolution.

 All these data will be used when Kitsu re-encodes the video previews uploaded.

-Then you need to define start and end dates for your production.
+Then, you need to define your production's start and end dates.

-You can define your production pipeline in the next part, 3 to 6.
-First, you need to select your asset task type, shot task type, and task status and asset types.
+In the next part, 3 to 6, you can define your production pipeline.
+First, you need to select your asset task type, shot task type, task status, and asset types.

 See the import CSV section for more details.